mountassirJerrari/basic_IocContainer/README.md

 **Note: This project is still in development.**

-it is a Java-based IOC container designed to facilitate the management of components, dependency injection, and inversion of control within your application.
+it is a lightWeight Java-based IOC container designed to facilitate the management of components, dependency injection, and inversion of control within your application.

 ### Installation